New passenger terminal

-The new terminal will ease the pressure on the existing two terminals and is expected to handle up to five million passengers a year, with an expansion potential up to 6.5 million passengers.
-Construction of the new terminal will be completed by the end of July 2017.
+The existing two terminals will be able to reduce operations with the new terminal, which is expected to handle up to five million passengers a year, with an expansion potential of up to 6.5 million passengers.

-The two-year expansion at KIA is expected to generate 900 temporary jobs and 760 permanent jobs during the operations and maintenance phase.
+The two-year expansion at Accra airport is expected to generate 900 temporary jobs and 760 permanent jobs during the operations and maintenance phase.

-The airport expansion supports the country’s ambition to upgrade its vital infrastructure by modernising and transforming the airport into a gateway for West Africa and as a regional aviation hub.
-It is also expected to contribute to the country’s economy by facilitating market connectivity and by reducing the cost of doing business.
+The expansion of Kotoka International Airport supports the country’s ambition to upgrade its vital infrastructure by modernising and transforming the Kotoka airport into a gateway for West Africa and as a regional aviation hub.
+It also contributes to the country’s economy by facilitating market connectivity and reducing business costs.

 The project is also in line with the priorities identified in the National Airport System Plan 2014.

-The new terminal at KIA is designed to meet the latest International Air Transport Association (IATA) requirements based on optimum service level.
+The new terminal at Kotoka International Airport was designed in accordance with the latest International Air Transport Association (IATA) requirements based on the optimal service level.

-The terminal can be accessed from a new main road to be constructed as part of the project.
-Main entrance will be located in front of the central check-in hall, making it easy to enter the terminal.
-The check-in hall will be designed with architecture that incorporates expressive forms reflecting Ghanaian culture and values.
-Surface car parking will also be located within walkable distance from the terminal.
+The access to the terminal is provided through a new main road, which was constructed as part of the project.
+The main entrance is located in front of the central check-in hall, making it easy to enter the terminal.
+The check-in hall incorporates expressive forms reflecting Ghanaian culture and values.
+A surface car park is located within a walking distance from the terminal.

-Designed for international traffic, the new terminal will comprise five levels spread across an area of 45,000m².
-The terminal will feature six contact stands for Code E aircraft and two additional remote stands.
+Designed for international traffic, the new terminal has five levels spread across an area of 45,000m².
+The terminal features six contact stands for Code E aircraft and two additional remote stands.

-The new terminal will have capacity to process 1,250 passengers a peak hour, a large retail and commercial area, three business lounges, six fixed links and seven air bridges expandable to eight, and parking space with capacity to handle more than 700 cars.
+The new terminal has the capacity to process 1,250 passengers at peak times, large retail and commercial area, three business lounges, six fixed links and seven air bridges expandable to eight.
+Parking spaces are available with the capacity to handle more than 700 cars.

-The departure level of the terminal will feature 56 check-in desks, 30 passport control counters, of which four will be e-gate positions, and eight security lanes.
-The arrival level will house 24 immigration counters, four e-gate positions expandable to eight, and four reclaim devices.
+The departures level of the terminal features 56 check-in desks, 30 passport control counters, including four e-gate positions and eight security lanes.
+The arrival level has 24 immigration counters, four e-gate positions expandable to eight and four baggage claim areas.

-A fully automated baggage handling system designed in accordance with the latest European Civil Aviation Conference Hold Baggage Screening (ECAC HBS) requirements will also be provided to handle 3,500 bags an hour.
+A fully automated baggage handling system designed in accordance with the latest European Civil Aviation Conference Hold Baggage Screening (ECAC HBS) requirements is also provided to handle 3,500 bags an hour.

-The total $400m investment for the programme iincludes renovations to the GACL-owned regional airports.
+The programme $400m investment includes renovations to the GACL-owned regional airports.
 In September 2015, the African Development Bank (AfDB) approved a $120m loan with a tenor of up to 15 years for the project.
-It is the first private-sector investment made by the bank in Ghana’s transport sector.
+It is the first private sector investment made by the bank in Ghana’s transport sector.

-The remaining amount will be financed partly by AfDB and partly through corporate loans from other development financial institutions and commercial banks.
+The remaining costs were financed partly by AfDB and partly through corporate loans from other development financial institutions and commercial banks.